ishantjuyal/lyrics-generator/README.md

-# Word-Prediction
+# Lyrics Generator

-Developed a Word Prediction Model using LSTM.
-I have trained the model on Taylor Swift's Lyrics so the model could be used as a lyrics generator.
+This is a Lyrics Generation Model trained using LSTM.
+The model have been trained on lyrics of many different singers.
 You just need to provide some root words and it will predict next words to generate lyrics.

 ## Dataset
-The dataset was a txt file which cotained the lyrics of all the songs.
+The dataset used was in the form of a txt file which contained the lyrics of all the songs of the artist.
-I have added several other txt files too, if you want to train the model on those and generate different models.
+This repository contains lyrics of several artists in case anyone wants to train the model on those and generate different models.

 ## Performance